Earring

-An earring is a piece of jewelry attached to the ear via a piercing in the earlobe or another external part of the ear (except in the case of clip earrings, which clip onto the lobe).
-Earrings have been worn by people in different civilizations and historic periods, often with cultural significance.
+Earrings are jewelry that can be worn on one's ears.
+Earrings are commonly worn in a piercing in the earlobe or another external part of the ear, or by some other means, such as stickers or clip-ons.
+Earrings have been worn across multiple civilizations and historic periods, often carrying a cultural significance.
+They are for both men and women.

-Locations for piercings other than the earlobe include the rook, tragus, and across the helix (see image at right).
+Locations for piercings other than the earlobe include the rook, tragus, and across the helix (see image in the infobox).
 The simple term "ear piercing" usually refers to an earlobe piercing, whereas piercings in the upper part of the external ear are often referred to as "cartilage piercings".
 Cartilage piercings are more complex to perform than earlobe piercings and take longer to heal.

 Earring components may be made of any number of materials, including metal, plastic, glass, precious stone, beads, wood, bone, and other materials.
 Designs range from small hoops and studs to large plates and dangling items.
 The size is ultimately limited by the physical capacity of the earlobe to hold the earring without tearing.
-However, heavy earrings worn over extended periods of time may lead to stretching of the earlobe and the piercing.
+However, heavy earrings worn over extended periods of time can lead to stretching of the piercing; ear stretching can also be done intentionally.

 History

-Ear piercing is one of the oldest known forms of body modification, with artistic and written references from cultures around the world dating back to early history.
+Ear piercing for the purpose of wearing earrings is one of the oldest known forms of body modification, with artistic and written references from cultures around the world dating back to early history.
 Gold earrings, along with other jewelry made of gold, lapis lazuli, and carnelian were found in the ancient sites in Lothal, India, and Sumerian Royal Cemetery at Ur from the Early Dynastic period.
 Gold, silver and bronze hoop earrings were prevalent in the Minoan Civilization (2000–1600 BCE) and examples can be seen on frescoes on the Aegean island of Santorini, Greece.
 During the late Minoan and early Mycenaean periods of Bronze Age Greece hoop earrings with conical pendants were fashionable.
 Early evidence of earrings worn by men can be seen in archeological evidence from Persepolis in ancient Persia.
 The carved images of soldiers of the Persian Empire, displayed on some of the surviving walls of the palace, show them wearing an earring.

-Howard Carter writes in his description of Tutankhamun's tomb that the Pharaoh's earlobes were perforated, but no earrings were inside the wrappings, although the tomb contained some.
+Howard Carter writes in his description of Tutankhamun's tomb that the Pharaoh's earlobes were perforated, but no earrings were found inside the wrappings, although the tomb contained some.
 The burial mask's ears were perforated as well, but the holes were covered with golden discs.
-That implies that at the time, earrings were only worn in Egypt by children, much like in Egypt of Carter's times.
+This implies that at the time, earrings were only worn in Egypt by children, much like in Egypt of Carter's times.